 This leaves us with the question of how prepared the various regions are to deal with these issues.

 “Regional Focus” will analyze a region’s economic landscape, dissecting the risks, challenges and opportunities of the nations making up the region.
 The session will assess the economic landscape of national economies and its resulting impact on the regional economic ecosystem, while identifying areas and industries where economic growth can be expected.

 The forum will convene key policy-makers, institutional and non-institutional investors, as well as heads of international institutions, political economists and key experts.
 They will debate and predict challenges and opportunities.

 Invest In: Latin America and the Caribbean

-Realising these threats, the leaders of Latin America are committed to develop their renewable energy sectors.
-They are collaborating in many areas such as forest protection and bio-diverse ocean and water protection, in order to create an environment, which is conducive to sustainable agriculture and renewable energy development.
+According the World Bank, Latin America and the Caribbean is likely to be one of the regions most affected by climate change.
+Its impact is already visible today and the leaders of the region are collaborating in many areas such as biodiversity, forest and ocean protection and bio-diverse ocean and water protection, to create an environment, which is conducive to sustainable agriculture and renewable energy development.

 Invest In: Africa

 Investment has become a leading source of external finance for many developing countries, including those in Africa.
 Despite the relative importance investment is playing in the continent, African countries only accounted for 3.2 per cent of global FDI in 2017.

 Bilateral Investment Treaties (BITs) have become an integral part of African policymakers’ strategy to counter the perception of risk and promote more inward FDI.
 According to the study produced by the UN Economic Commission for Africa entitled “Investment Policies and Bilateral Investment Treaties: Implications for Regional Integration”, Africa accounts for more than 854 BITs and more than 400 DTTs.
 Topping the list of signatories are North African countries, such as Egypt, Morocco and Tunisia, followed by South Africa and Algeria.